 Current therapeutic approaches for Parkinson's disease (PD) are based around treatments that alleviate symptoms but do not slow or prevent disease progression.
 As such, alternative strategies are needed.
-A promising approach is the use of molecules that reduce the function of LRRK2.
-Gainof-function mutations in LRRK2 account for a notable proportion of familial PD cases, and significantly, elevated LRRK2 kinase activity is reported in idiopathic PD.
-Here, we describe progress in finding therapeutically effective LRRK2 inhibitors, summarising studies that range from in vitro experiments through to clinical trials.
+A promising approach is the use of molecules that reduce the function of leucine-rich repeat kinase (LRRK2).
+Gain-of-function mutations in LRRK2 account for a notable proportion of familial Parkinson's disease cases, and significantly, elevated LRRK2 kinase activity is reported in idiopathic Parkinson's disease.
+Here, we describe progress in finding therapeutically effective LRRK2 inhibitors, summarising studies that range from in vitro experiments to clinical trials.
 LRRK2 is a complex protein with two enzymatic activities and a myriad of functions.
-This creates opportunities for a rich variety of strategies, but also increases the risk of unintended consequences.
-We comment on the strength and limitations of the different approaches and conclude that with two molecules under clinical trial and a diversity of alternative options in the pipeline there is cause for optimism.
+This creates opportunities for a rich variety of strategies and also increases the risk of unintended consequences.
+We comment on the strength and limitations of the different approaches and conclude that with two molecules under clinical trial and a diversity of alternative options in the pipeline, there is cause for optimism.